A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 Eyewitnesses described scenes of horror as the gunmen approached, opening fire on tourists from close range.

 Some recalled how the men among the group were singled out and shot at.
-Other survivors speaking to local media said the gunmen accused some of the victims of supporting Prime Minister Modi.
+Other survivors told local media the gunmen accused some of the victims of supporting Prime Minister Modi.

 Modi’s Hindu-nationalist government revoked Muslim-majority Kashmir’s constitutional autonomy in 2019, bringing it under the direct control of New Delhi, sparking widespread protests.